monteymonero/ez-ccm/README.md

 CCM for x86
-# EZ-Crypto Coin Miner (Ubuntu Server 16.04.03 "Xenial Xerus")
+# EZ-Crypto Miner (Ubuntu Server 16.04.03 "Xenial Xerus")

 This is a WIP that is meant to document the process to create a simple way to boot a computer via PXE/USB and have it participate in Crypto Mining.
 At this point, this is based on using [Ubuntu Server](https://ubuntu.org/); not because Ubuntu is superior but because it was what I was most familiar using.